Dispersion Statistics on Productivity

 Productivity growth and employee compensation are related at the establishment level: highly productive establishments tend to be high-wage establishments.
 Therefore, differences in productivity dispersion could be related to the distributions of wages and income.

-How do these measures differ from other BLS productivity statistics?
+How are these measures different from other BLS productivity statistics?